AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

    Aggregate project
-     A project that in effect combines several projects in order to efficiently support concurrent builds or builds of all main programs from the constituent projects, or the convenient definition of a common environment for the consituent projects.
+     A project that in effect combines several projects in order to efficiently support concurrent builds or builds of all main programs from the constituent projects, or the convenient definition of a common environment for the constituent projects.
      See :ref:`Aggregate_Projects`.

    Attribute